hashgraph/hedera-hcs-s3-monitor-java/README.md

 ## Tracking documents

 Upload a file in the `tracked-docs` folder and the HCS output will appear in `tracked-docs-log`.
 For instance if you upload `abc.pdf` the log folder will contain a text file named `abc.pdf.hcs.txt`.
+You can access that log file via the object url `https://[bucket-name].s3.[region].amazonaws.com/tracked-docs-log/abc.pdf.hcs.txt```

+If required, edit the permisions of both folders in `s3` so that the public can have read access to the contents.

-You can access that log file via the object url `https://[bucket-name].s3.[region].amazonaws.com/tracked-docs-log/abc.pdf.hcs.txt` If nothing shows up after the timeout period (25 seconds) then some error might have occurred; delete the file and retry.
+If nothing shows up after the timeout period (25 seconds) then some error might have occurred; delete the file and retry.